Oumaimamam/numerical-methods-controlvariate-exercise/README.md

 The Monte-Carlo standard deviation is approximately &sigma; = 0.74.
 Using 200,000 paths, the standard error then is &epsilon; = 0.00165.

 Using control variates it is possible to bring the standard error below 0.0009 (comparably easy) and even below 0.0001 (a bit more difficult).
-This would correspond to using 200-times more Monte-Carlo simulation times (requiring 200-times the computation time).
+This would correspond to using 200-times more Monte-Carlo simulation paths (requiring 200-times the computation time).

 ## Unit Tests and GitHub Autograding